-- 4.2.19 This section provides a summary of key housing issues in the district.
-A comprehensive assessment of the district's housing market, population characteristics and future housing need can be found in the 2017 Strategic Housing Market Assessment. - 4.2.20 There are around 55,140 residential properties in the district10 (including National Parks) of which just under 7% are used as second homes.
-A total of 3,586 new homes have been completed in the planning authority area since 2003, averaging 224 per year.
-Housing completions and planning permissions from 2003 can be seen in the graph below.
+- 4.2.21 This section provides a summary of key housing issues in the district.
+A comprehensive assessment of the district's housing market, population characteristics and future housing need can be found in the 2017 Strategic Housing Market Assessment. - 4.2.22 There are around 56,083 residential properties in the district (including National Parks) of which just under 7% are used as second homes.
+A total of 3,809 new homes have been completed in the planning authority area between 2003 and